Cleansing and detoxifying

 - to cleanse the kidneys and digestive system

 - to purify the glands and cells throughout the entire body

 - to eliminate all unusable waste and hardened material in the joints and muscles

-- to relieve pressure and irritation in the nerves, arteries, and blood vessels
+- to relieve pressure and irritation in the nerves, arteries, and blood vessel

 - to build a healthy blood stream